Actindo-AG/Documentation/Fulfillment/UserInterface/03a_Connections.md

   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all connections in the list are selected.

 - [DISABLE]
-  Click this button to disable the selected connection.
-This button is displayed if the checkbox of at least one connection is selected.
+  Click this button to disable one or several selected connections.
+This button is displayed if the checkbox of at least one active connection is selected.
+For detailed information see [Enable/disable a connection](../Integration/01_ManageConnections.md#enabledisable-a-connection).

+- [ENABLE]
+  Click this button to enable one or several selected connections.
+This button is displayed if the checkbox of at least one inactive connection is selected.
 For detailed information see [Enable/disable a connection](../Integration/01_ManageConnections.md#enabledisable-a-connection).

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
   Click this button to edit the selected connection.
 This button is only displayed if the checkbox of a connection is selected.
 Alternatively, you can click directly a row in the list to view a connection.
 The *\"Connection name\"* view is displayed.
 The *Credentials* tab is preselected.